 Some general specifications:

-Program runs at full screen, resolution 1024x768
+X Program runs at full screen, resolution 1024x768

-All font to be used is Arial (0, 0, 0), size 24 (or whatever is a reasonable font size at 1024x768), unless color is otherwise specified.
+X All font to be used is Arial (0, 0, 0), size 24 (or whatever is a reasonable font size at 1024x768), unless color is otherwise specified.

 Unless otherwise specified, all displayed text is centered at the middle of the screen.